NihaalManaf/tp/docs/UserGuide.md

 title: User Guide
 ---

+## Why OnlySales?

+As a salesperson, you need to:
+  * Track hundreds of contacts
+  * Quickly search and filter their contact information
+  * Send multiple follow-up email quickly

 OnlySales is a **desktop app for managing contacts, optimised for Salespeople**, especially tech salespeople.
 What makes OnlySales unique is that it is a Command Line Interface-based (CLI) app.
 Essentially, what it means is that if you can type fast, OnlySales can get your contact management tasks done faster than traditional